2018 Overnight Trips

 2018 TRIP DATES: every weekend (Sat/Sun) June 9-10 through September 1-2

 Family Trip (kids at younger ages can come!)
 June 23-24

 BEACHES, WAVES & CAVES

 Our hallmark 3-day weekend, this popular trip is the backbone of Living Adventure great overnighters.
-It includes highlights from the two day trip plus an extra day for more in-depth exploration and the opportunity to visit another island or two.
-By day three, you’ll slide fluidly into your kayak, feel stronger, more alive and already hungering for the next trip!
+It includes highlights from the two-day trip plus an extra day for more in-depth exploration and the opportunity to visit another island or two.
+By day three, you’ll slide fluidly into your kayak, feel stronger, more alive and already be hungering for the next trip!

 Add a day to all of the above and it just keeps getting better.
 An archipelago (ark-i-pelago) is a group of islands; by the time you paddle back in on day four, you will understand the vastness and acclaim of Superior’s island group.
 If your itinerary takes you to the western perimeters of the Park, you will get to know the famed caves of Devil’s Island and have lunch on the ledge rocks of Bear.
 If you head east, you will have the privilege of knowing Stockton Island’s Presque Isle tombolo and the singing sands of Julian Bay.

-* Archipelagos for first time or novice paddlers: July 7-10 and August 11-14; more experienced paddlers are welcome.
+* Archipelagos for first time/novice paddlers: July 2-5 and July 16-19, more experienced paddlers are welcome!